 One of the primary reasons marketers run Facebook ads is for conversions.
 They are trying to sell a product or build an email list.

 Facebook ads, of course, aren’t magical.
-Many advertisers are disappointed when they run campaigns that don’t yield the expected results.
+Many advertisers are disappointed when they run The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that don’t yield the expected results.
 They assume it’s easy.
 They assume that once they start the campaign, the money will roll in.